April 8-April 23, 2026

-Golden Silk Road, Text,les of Uzbekistan is a 15-day trip to explore the historical and textile attraction centers of Uzbekistan; one of many important junction points of the Great Silk Road.
-The trip contains not only the historical sites to be seen and examined but also many in-person cultural encounters and interactions, several lectures from History and Textile professionals, hidden treasures of textile production and private collections.
+The Golden Silk Road, Textiles of Uzbekistan is a 15-day trip to explore the historical and textile attraction centers of Uzbekistan, one of the many important junction points of the Great Silk Road.
+The trip encompasses not only historical sites to be seen and examined but also numerous in-person cultural encounters and interactions, as well as several lectures from History and Textile professionals, hidden treasures of textile production, and private collections.

 Samarkand in Silk Road Days